DennisB97/FS22DroneDelivery/README.md

 1.0.0.1
 - Fixed my mod causing images and icons being bugged in the map.
 - Added ru GUI translation by nagor
+- Rotors now spin somewhat even when FPS is in the 30s.

 1.0.0.0 initial release.